Page cover

 • If you requested 2 tokens earlier, send 1 token from your main wallet (the one you created at the beginning of this guide) to your burner wallet.

-• If you requested only 1 token earlier, go back to the Mawari chain Hub at https://hub.testnet.mawari.net/ and request an additional token directly for your burner wallet address.
+• If you requested only 1 token earlier, go back to the Mawari chain Hub at https://hub.testnet.mawari.net/arrow-up-right and request an additional token directly for your burner wallet address.

 To get the burner wallet address, check your node logs for the following output: